 You see there is a story that is often told about John Thomas.
 He was meant to have been a notorious pirate and smuggler who was so feared and disliked that when he died at Marazion in 1753 the town refused to bury him.
 His family we are told had to pay Gulval church to take him.

 However there are some problems.
 You see the Will of John Thomas does disprove part of the pirate legend.
 In the very first line John requests (quite unusually) that his body be buried in the town of his birth: Gulval.
-So no mention of ill-will with Marazion, just the simple request of a dying man.
-Oh.
+So no mention of ill-will with Marazion.
+Just the simple request of a dying man.

-And the ‘Eyebrows’, some distinctive pseudonym created to build a mysterious persona?
-Perhaps not, you may have already noticed that the skull and cross bone motif on the gravestone has a fine pair of raised eyebrows and they were most likely just a quirk of the man who craved it.
+And the ‘Eyebrows’.
+Some distinctive pseudonym created to build a mysterious persona?
+Perhaps not.
+You may have already noticed that the skull and cross bone motif on the gravestone has a fine pair of raised eyebrows.
+They were most likely just a quirk of the man who craved it.
 Nothing more.

 The inscription on his gravestone is odd also, depending on how you interrupt it.